guettli/i-love-ads-for-useless-apps/README.md

-# I love ads for useless apps
+# I Love Ads for Useless Apps

-When I take off my software development glasses and look at the world as an average consumer, this is what I think about the word "app":
+When I remove my software development glasses and look at the world as an average consumer, this is how I perceive the word "app":

-> An "app" is a small handy application which I install on my mobile phone.
-I these apps: Calendar, Contacts, WhatsApp, Twitter, Reddit, Maps, ...
+> An "app" is a small, handy application that I install on my mobile phone.
+I use these apps: Calendar, Contacts, WhatsApp, Twitter, Reddit, Maps, etc.

-When I put on my software development glasses, I think the following:
+However, when I put on my software development glasses, my perspective shifts:

 > Most apps are useless.
-There are usefull apps, but most apps could be a website.
-Usefull apps are apps which provide offline capabilities.
-> But apps which don't work while I am offline could be implemented via traditional web development.
+There are useful apps, but the majority could simply be websites.
+Useful apps are those which provide offline capabilities.
+Apps that don't work offline could typically be implemented through traditional web development.

-**I love ads for useless apps**
+**I Love Ads for Useless Apps**

-I guess that today (January 2024), most people think about a usefull handy application if they hear the term "app".

-I predict that this will change.
+I believe that as of today, January 2024, most people think of a useful, handy application when they hear the term "app."
+I predict this perception will change.

-Apps are everywhere today: my grocery store, my health insurance provider, my favorite radio station, ...

-They all want me to install an app.

-I don't want that!
+Apps are ubiquitous today: my grocery store, my health insurance provider, my favorite radio station - they all want me to install their app.
+I don't want to!

-That's why I love ads for useless apps.
+That's precisely why I love ads for useless apps.
+They contribute to changing the public perception of apps.

-I predict that the perception of the term "app" will change.

-Please keep on advertising for useless apps.
-Then people will begin to dislike apps.
+Keep advertising useless apps, please.
+This will lead people to begin disliking the overload of apps.

-And this gets us web develop closer to our goal: Make the web attractive.

-The web should be great for consumers and for producers.
+This shift benefits us web developers aiming to make the web more attractive: a great platform for both consumers and producers.

-Just wait some years and this useless hype about apps will disappear, and the web will gain more traction again.
+Just wait a few years, and this undue hype about apps will fade, bringing the web back into focus.

-And this will make way too complicated web development frameworks (react, vue, svelte) less attractive, and straight-forward frameworks like [htmx.org](//htmx.org) more attractive.
+This change will likely make overly complicated web development frameworks (like React, Vue, Svelte) less attractive and pave the way for straightforward frameworks like [htmx.org](//htmx.org).

 Let's wait and see.

 Have fun!